 Looking out over the Grand Canal.

 Umbria and Le Marche (discover more here) are two of the most magical of Italian regions.
+So much to see and hardly any tourists either.

 Il Duomo (Cathedral of Florence) dominates the surrounding streets.